-To view or manage mapping variables, open your Settings.
+To view or manage mapping variables, open your Integrations.
 In the Mapping variables, you can see all the variables that were created in your account.

 To add a mapping variable for your account, use the following steps:

-- In Mapping variables, click + Add a new variable on the right.
+- Click + Create a new variable on the right.
 The mapping variable configuration screen displays.

 - Technical name: The technical name is used to refer to the value of the mapping variable.
 Spaces are not allowed for the name.
 The technical name should be unique.
-E.g. 'dog_name'
+E.g. "dog_name".

 - From the drop-down list, select the type of variable to create.
 The following options are available:

 - Enabled in: shows where the variable is available.
-Depending on the selected type, the following options are available: forms and opt-ins.
-This can help you sort mapping variables in order to narrow down the list of possible choices in your forms and opt-ins.
+Depending on the selected type, the following options are available: forms, questions and opt-ins.
+This can help you sort mapping variables in order to narrow down the list of possible choices in your forms, questions and opt-ins.